django-cms/django-cms/docs/tutorial.rst

 Creating templates
 ******************

-django CMS uses templates to define how a page should look and what parts of it are editable.
+Django CMS uses templates to define how a page should look and what parts of it are editable.
 Editable areas are called *placeholders*.
 These templates are standard Django templates and you may use them as described in the `official documentation`_.